 If you’re undergoing treatment for cancer, you know that the medicines and procedures have side effects.
 You may worry that these lifesaving treatments could somehow be harmful to your loved ones.
-It’s a concern that many cancer patients and their family members often have, says cancer care nurse Josette Snyder, BSN, MSN, AOCN.
+It’s a concern that many with cancer and their family members often have, says cancer care nurse Josette Snyder, BSN, MSN, AOCN.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy